Table of Contents

 #77 Practice an instrument

-If you’re new to music, try picking up a kazoo or tambourine and playing along with some of your favorite artists.
-If you play an instrument like the guitar or piano, take time to learn a new song.
+If you’re new to music, try picking up a kazoo or tambourine and playing with some of your favorite artists.
+If you play an instrument like the guitar or piano, take some time to learn a new song.

 Fun Things to Do at School